solidusio/solidus/guides/source/developers/users/custom-authentication.html.md

 - The `Spree.user_class` is updated to your specified class.
-- Authentication helpers are set up for the `solidus_frontend` and `solidus_backend` views and are sent to the application controller, making it available throughout your application.
+- Authentication helpers are set up for the `solidus_frontend` and `solidus_admin` views and are sent to the application controller, making it available throughout your application.
 - The `spree_current_user` method is defined and is sent to the application controller and the `Spree::Api::BaseController`, making it available